JennysJam/blog/content/blog/copygc/index.md

 A mark and sweep collector needs to traverse the entire object graphs while cleaning up objects.
 In contrast, the copy-collector only needs to work for each of the roots, and each of the objects that has been moved into the to-heap.
 If we have a very large number of dead objects and a very small number of live objects, this can be a massive gain on the mark and sweep implementation.

+## Pro: Reduces fragmentation

+A mark and sweep garbage collector using `malloc()` (or any other allocator that deals with variably-sized data) has to content with _fragmentation_ -- after long cycles of freeing and releasing memory, it's possible that we might have enough memory to allocate it, but we don't have contiguous chunks of memory that it could fit.
+When copying collectors move objects, they push them all to one side of the heap, meaning we now have a large contiguous area to allocate new memory from, and there's no awkwardly sized gaps.

+While a more complex and production ready copy-collector may uses an allocator more complicated and flexible than our tiny little bump allocator, pretty much any schema benefits from the ability to compact used memory together so there is more contiguous usable memory.

 ### Con: Halves the effective free space

-All of this talk about the utility and benifets we get from cache coherency is nice and all, but we're also overlooking a bit of a big one:
+All of this talk about the utility and benefits we get from cache coherency is nice and all, but we're also overlooking a bit of a big one:

 We are only ever using half of our allocation space.
 The rest of it is always just sitting there, without anything to do, just dead.
+That's kind of a scary amount of stuff to give up -- normally when we think of overhead or potentially unusable space, it's small little chunks that add up, not a huge compromise outright.

 ### Con: We can't do extra work per deleted object?

 Also a bit of a weird one, but one of the biggest benefits of bump allocators is also a weakness -- we blow away all of our unused memory with one simple command.
 This is perfect for the small mutator we work with, but if we were using C++ and those objects had non-trivial destructors, or we were implementing a language with [finalizers](https://en.wikipedia.org/wiki/Finalizer), then we lose access to all of those objects that might need to have additional code run, and we'd need to add some sort of mechanism to find and walk through all of the objects that need to be destroyed.

-## Go forth and copy
+## Go forward and copy

+And, well, that's a copying collector!
+Much like the original, this is a pretty trivial project and implementing this in production will probably run into huge number of bottlenecks and potential issues, but it's certainly not an unusable toy either -- this _was_ cutting edge research at one point!
+And versions of it are used in production, like in [the android runtime(Video link)](https://youtu.be/1uLzSXWWfDg?t=818).

+And also, I think this is doing some nice work describing a useful piece of low-level tech that certainly has explainers online and in textbooks, but not any as in-depth as either Nystrom's original post, nor with as nice pictures.